-The renowned composer, Karen Wimhurst who happens also to live in Dorset, has become so fascinated with the plastics debate that she has written a musical-theatre work ‘w-RAP: a plastics serenade for a synthetic century’ which explores what is good and what is bad about plastics.
-It has its world premiere at Lighthouse on Wednesday 26 September, and we couldn't wait to find out more from Karen ...
+The renowned composer, Karen Wimhurst who happens also to live in Dorset, has become so fascinated with the plastics debate that she has written a musical-theatre work ‘w-RAP: a plastics serenade for a synthetic century’ inspired by a residency at the Museum of Design in Plastics (MoDiP), which explores what is good and what is bad about plastics.
+It has its world premiere at Lighthouse on Wednesday 26 September, so we caught up with head of MoDiP, Susan Lambert, to find out more.

 "What do you think of plastics?
 Today they are much in the press.
 David Attenborough’s Blue Planet touched a nerve and it has become fashionable to go plastics free.
 There are guides to plastics free festivals, plastics free sports events, and plastics free parties.
 Archers’ characters, Fallon and Harrison, have had their plastics free wedding and Princess Eugenie is planning hers right now.
 But we have had plastics for over 100 years and they have become fundamental to the world we live in.
 Is giving them up really an option and are we in danger of throwing the baby out with the bathwater?